natemcoleman/nathanmcoleman/content/publications/gossamer.md

 ---
 title: "Modeling And Analysis Of Inter-Panel Slipping For The Design Of Rolled Gossamer Arrays"
-description: "Published in International Design Engineering Technical Conferences & Computers and Information in Engineering Conference 2024"
+description: "Published in the Journal of Mechanisms and Robotics IDETC24 Special Issue and the International Design Engineering Technical Conferences & Computers and Information in Engineering Conference 2024"
 # date: January 2025
 draft: false
 weight: 400